gaurajjadhav/azure-nginx-firewall/README.md

 ##  Overview
 This project demonstrates setting up a **secure web server on Azure** using **Azure Virtual Network (VNet), Virtual Machine (VM), Azure Firewall, and Bastion**.

-##  Technologies Used
+##  Technologies Used:
 - Azure Virtual Network (VNet), Virtual Machine (VM)
 - Azure Firewall, Azure Bastion, DNAT Rules
 - Nginx Web Server (on Ubuntu)
 - Linux commands for configuration

-##  Steps Involved
+##  Steps Involved:
-Created a Virtual Network (VNet) with a subnet.
+1. Created a Virtual Network (VNet) with a subnet.

--Deployed a Virtual Machine (VM) inside the subnet.
+2. Deployed a Virtual Machine (VM) inside the subnet.

--Installed & Configured Nginx on the VM by using to serve a static HTML page.
+3. Installed & Configured Nginx on the VM by using to serve a static HTML page.

-- Set Up Azure Bastion for secure, browser-based access to the VM (without exposing SSH/RDP).
+4. Set Up Azure Bastion for secure, browser-based access to the VM (without exposing SSH/RDP).

-- Configured Azure Firewall to protect the network and control traffic.
+5. Configured Azure Firewall to protect the network and control traffic.

-- Implemented DNAT Rules to forward HTTP requests to the VM securely.
+6. Implemented DNAT Rules to forward HTTP requests to the VM securely.

--Tested & Successfully Accessed the Web Server via the Firewall’s public IP.
+7. Tested & Successfully Accessed the Web Server via the Firewall’s public IP.

 ##  Linux Commands Used
 ```bash